 Not so long ago I wrote a post about Gestational Diabetes.
 I wrote this post because at 28 weeks into my second pregnancy I had my Gestational Diabetes diagnosis.
 I was probably the healthiest I had been in a long time apart from some stress, I had a healthy BMI, my diet was good, I took regular light exercise.
 A Gestational Diabetes diagnosis was the last thing I was expecting.

 I was registered for the GTT at my booking in appointment.
 Only because there was Type 2 diabetes on my mothers side.
 Although my mother doesn’t actually have diabetes, she is borderline Pre-diabetic.
 My midwife was originally reluctant to book it in.
 Usually you are only referred if you have a direct relative with diabetes or other risk factors.
 This was my only risk factor.
 In the end, she decided it was safer to do so and booked me in for 28 weeks.… Read More

 Gestational Diabetes will affect around 5% of UK pregnancies.
 Once diagnosed there are so many misconceptions within society, these women end up feeling guilty.
 Thinking somehow, they have caused it to themselves.
 Support from the NHS OK, but hindered by offering advice based upon Type 2 Diabetes (a low fat diet due to the link with obesity).
 Gestational Diabetes, is hormone driven.
 Most women will struggle to follow type 2 dietary advice, due to the fluctuations of their hormone levels during pregnancy.

 Welcome to my first proper monthly update of baby Emmeline!
 Today we are celebrating her baby milestones 2 Months (or 8 weeks).
 Technically she is almost 3 months old now, but I am catching up on the backlog.
-Without further ado, welcome to Emmies Today I am series.
-First up: Today I am 2-months old.
-You can read about Emmies first month in our ‘Welcome to the world’ post, but for now I give you, baby Milestones 2 months!
+So Without further ado, welcome to Emmies Today I am series.
+If you have wandered here first you can read about Emmies first month in our ‘Welcome to the world’ post, but for now I give you, baby Milestones 2 months!